 A 1918 classic silent movie starring Polga Negri.
 A new soundtrack for the film will be performed by the composer, Klezmatics co-founder Alicia Svigals on violin with Marilyn Lerner on piano.

-The classic silent film “The Yellow Ticket” will be screened to a live performance of a new original music score this winter by Klezmer stars Alicia Svigals and Marilyn Lerner.
+The classic silent film “The Yellow Ticket” will be screened to a live performance of a new original music score by Klezmer stars Alicia Svigals and Marilyn Lerner.
 This promises to be an exceptional event.
 The film, produced in 1918 by Templehof Studios in Berlin, was originally released as “Der Gelbe Schein” (The Devil’s Pawn).
 It stars a young Pola Negri as she was climbing her way from the stages of Warsaw to Hollywood and international stardom.
 It tells the story of a Lea, young Jewish woman who aspires to study medicine at the academy in St. Petersburg.
 The film sensitively portrays the anti-semitism prevalent in Russia, which forces Lea to take on a “yellow ticket” - the only document that would allow her, as a Jew and a woman, to reside in St. Petersburg.
 The “yellow ticket” designated the bearer as a prostitute.